BetterAndroid/BetterAndroid/docs-source/src/en/library/system-extension.md

     // Specify the sender's action.
     addAction("com.example.app.action.KNOCK")
 }
-// Register broadcast receiver.
+// (Solution 1) Directly register the broadcast receiver.
-// The callback here is the onReceive method, which is synchronous (main thread). context.registerReceiver(filter) { context, intent ->
+// The callback here is the onReceive method, which is synchronous (main thread). val receiver = context.registerReceiver(filter) { context, intent ->
-    // Get the passed string parameters.
+    // Get the passed string parameter.
     val greetings = intent.getStringExtra("greetings")
-    // Use toast to show the received parameters. context.toast(greetings)
+    // Use Toast to display the received parameter. context.toast(greetings)
 }
+// (Solution 2) Create the broadcast receiver method body. val body = BroadcastReceiver { context, intent ->
+    // Get the passed string parameter.
+    val greetings = intent.getStringExtra("greetings")
+    // Use Toast to display the received parameter. context.toast(greetings)
+}
+val receiver = context.registerReceiver(filter, body = body)
+// You can unregister the broadcast receiver when you no longer need to receive broadcasts. context.unregisterReceiver(receiver)
 ```

 ::: tip